 The Online Services may display or feature third party advertising.
 We do not represent that it endorses or otherwise recommends the relevant advertisement, advertiser, or its products and services in so displaying or featuring the advertisement.

 Without limiting the above, you may access and use third party content and materials through the Online Services.
 If so, then you must comply with any applicable third party terms.

-Each party acknowledges and agrees that: (a) our Confidential Information includes: (i) all information provided by us to you under these Terms and Conditions; and (ii) our technical, operational, and commercial information in relation to the supply of the Online Services; and (b) your Confidential Information includes the User Material.
+Each party acknowledges and agrees that: (a) our Confidential Information includes: (i) all information provided by us to you under these Terms and Conditions; and (ii) our technical, operational, and commercial information in relation to the supply of the Online Services; and (b) your Confidential Information includes the User Material (including the depreciation schedule).

 A party must not disclose the other party’s Confidential Information to any person except: (a) to its professional advisers and personnel (and in our case, our subcontractors) on a “need to know” basis, but only if those persons have agreed to keep the Confidential Information confidential in accordance with the terms of this Agreement; (b) with the other party’s prior written consent (which includes consent given via the Online Services or these Terms and Conditions), but only to the extent that such consent is given; (c) if required by law, or any regulatory authority or stock exchange, but only to the minimum extent required to satisfy the law or rules of the regulatory authority or stock exchange; or (d) if it is in the public domain, other than as a result of a breach of this Agreement by the Recipient.